Contents

 When you email me (either through my contact page or directly to my email address), I aim to respond within 2 working days.

-If I don’t hear back from you from my email, I may email again (making an assumption that my email was not received due to an known technical fault) but I will also respect what may be appear to be your decision to stop with further correspondence. with me.
+If I don’t hear back from you, I may send another email, assuming that my previous message was not received due to a known technical fault; however, I will also respect your apparent decision to cease further correspondence with me.
 In other words, after my second email I won’t continue emailing you as if I am demanding your reply.
 Such behaviour could be seen as abusive on my part.

 You are free to email me again if you have not heard from me.